Live Well & Safe Bradford

 Our Sensory Needs worker Debi Wilson (hearing impaired) is available for demonstration of equipment, support & guidance relating to hearing or sight loss.

-You can make an appointment at Manningham Mills Community Centre every Tuesday & Wednesday from 9.30am to 3pm.
+You can make an appointment at Manningham Mills Community Centre, Monday to Wednesday from 9.30am to 3pm.

 We offer appointments in a quiet room with little noise.